Starting solid foods can feel overwhelming. Parents often worry about choking, portion sizes, and whether they’re doing things “right”.

 When Are Babies Ready for Solid Foods?

-Most babies are ready to start solids at around 6 months when they can:
+Most babies are ready to start solid foods around 6 months of age, when they show developmental readiness signs rather than reaching a specific age.

 sit with minimal support